blakehull/SafeTalk/README.md

 running `make app` will launch a streamlit application allowing you to chat with a patient.

+### Note (Mac Users)

+If you choose to use the Docker ollama, run `make docker-llama` but be warned - on Mac there is still no option for GPU support with Docker, so it will run on the CPU and things will be very slow.

+Personally, I would just run the [Mac Ollama distribution](https://ollama.com/) and have the server running locally using your GPU.

+If you're using Windows... you'll have to figure it out yourself :)

 ## Features

 - **Therapy Simulation**: Simulate therapy sessions between a virtual patient and a therapist.